artisan-roaster-scope/artisan/_pages/discussions.md

 ### Turn Off Notifications

 To turn off notifications from the Artisan repository click the "Unwatch" button and click "Participating and @mentions" in the menu.
-With this selection you will still recieve a notification when a new post is made to a discussion where you are a participant, or when someone mentions your usename.
+With this selection you will still receive a notification when a new post is made to a discussion where you are a participant, or when someone mentions your usename.

 ![sub_disc_3](/assets/images/sub_disc_3.png)